 - An information security incident reporting mailbox was established to encourage internal personnel to provide feedback on any violations of guidelines or regulations, or to make relevant suggestions.

-- Continuously conduct social engineering drills and corrective measures for phishing attacks, and organize information security seminars based on job categories and drill analyses.
+- Continuously conduct social engineering drills and corrective measures for phishing attacks, and organize awareness workshops based on analytical insights from the drills.

 - By implementing ISO 27001, we established a robust Information Security Management System (ISMS) that includes information security indicators, internal and external audits, risk assessments, monitoring, and incident reporting mechanisms.
 These measures enable us to identify and address risks effectively.
 Training and awareness campaigns are conducted to enhance information security awareness and ensure the implementation of security measures.
 The effectiveness of the ISMS operation is audited and ensured by an independent certification body every six months.